apache/skywalking/docs/en/guides/Plugin-test.md

 `support-version.list` | List the target versions for this case `startup.sh` |`JVM-container` only, don't need this when use`Tomcat-container`

-`*` support-version.list format requires every line for a single version.
+`*` support-version.list format requires every line for a single version(Contains only the last version number of each minor version).
 Could use `#` to comment out this version.

 ### configuration.yml